Mayfield School, East Sussex: Location and facilities

-The school has a fourteenth century chapel built for the Archbishops of Canterbury and a concert hall designed by Sir Giles Gilbert Scott.
+The school has a 14th-century chapel built for the Archbishops of Canterbury and a concert hall designed by Sir Giles Gilbert Scott.
 The sports facilities include an all-weather pitch, eight all-weather tennis and netball courts, an indoor swimming pool and a riding arena.
 The school has music rooms, ceramics and arts studios and a dance hall.
 There is also a science block.

 Links with other Holy Child schools

 The Society of the Holy Child Jesus still runs a network of schools across its three provinces: Europe, Africa and America.

 Mayfield has links with other Holy Child Schools.
 In 2010 children from the Cornelia Connelly School in Anaheim, California visited Mayfield and the headmistress visited Holy Child College in Ikoyi, Nigeria.